noraracht/kf2d/README.md

 Final set of optional parameters are related to conditions for training distance model.
 These parametrs are equivalent to parameters used by `train_model_set` function.
 Thus **-di_epochs** specifies maximum number of training epochs (default is 8000), **-di_hidden_size** is a dimension of hidden layer in the model, **-di_batch_sz** identifies batch size (default values is 16), **-di_lr**, **-di_lr_min** and **-di_lr_decay** refer to starting learning rate, minimum allowed learning rate and learning rate decay values.
 We suggest to keep learning rate paramaters at their default values unless user has a specific need to modify them.
 ###### Output:
-All output files from this command are stored in $OUTPUT_DIR.
+All output files from this command are stored in **$OUTPUT_DIR**.

-This command generates normalized k-mer frequencies for every entry in the $INPUT_DIR.
+This command generates normalized k-mer frequencies for every entry in the **$INPUT_DIR**.
 For every entry it outputs corresponding single file (comma delimited) with extention `.kf`.
 Next this command will compute subtrees (file with extension `.subtrees` that lists every leaf of a phylogeny and its corresponding subtree number) and corresponding true distance matrices (files named `$PREFIX_subtree_$SUBTREE_NUM.di_mtrx`).
 Output includes a classifier model called `classifier_model.ckpt` and distance models for every subtree.

 Extracting k-mer frequencies